vgeorgescu0/restfulapiwithflask/README.md

 Contributing Members: Gabriel Warkentin, Victor Georgescu

+All testing and execution performed on Python 3.10.9, not tested for other versions at this time, please use this package for proper execution.

 # Pre-Reqs

 This API uses MySQL as database.
 See schemas below for assistance with creating database for full functioning.